-As I stated earlier, movement and biomechanics is what separates the extremely capable from the rest.
-Just like any of these elite operators can confirm, you need to put in countless hours of training.
-This will enable you to tie your firearms to your natural movement.
-Your firearms will become an extension of your body as opposed to just being another tool in your hands.
+Movement and biomechanics are what separate an elite operator from the rest.
+Aside from that, you need to put in countless hours of training and mental fortitude to be considered one.
+This post will help you become just that, enabling your firearms to become an extension of your body as opposed to just being another tool in your hands.

 Maneuver Like An Elite Operator

-Joint mobility has been gaining in popularity in recent years.
-I was first introduced to various joint mobility exercises and routines while training and learning Russian Martial Arts.
+The concept of joint mobility has been gaining popularity in recent years.
+I was first introduced to various joint mobility exercises and routines while training and learning Russian martial arts.
 I would see my teacher's flow in ways that impressed and inspired me.
-I also became aware that if we are able to use our joints and ligaments to perform work, as opposed to using type II muscle fiber, we will waste much less energy.
+I also became aware that if we are able to use our joints and ligaments to perform work, as opposed to using type II muscle fiber, we will expend much less energy.
 This enables us to fight longer and recover much faster.

 I quickly realized that we are as healthy as our joints.
 Once our joints begin to stiffen up, that’s when we become “old.”
-Have you ever seen an 80 year old grand master martial artist walk?
+Have you ever seen an 80-year old grandmaster martial artist walk?
 They seem to glide across the floor as they walk up to their opponent.
-Well, they mastered the movement and maintenance of his or her joint mobility.
+Well, they have mastered the movement and maintenance of his or her joint mobility.

 As we get older, we lose muscle tone and other youthful treasures.
 However, if you can maintain your joint health, you will remain battle-ready for whatever comes your way.
-Remember that same grand master that we brought up earlier?
-How do you think that at his age he is still able to wipe the floor with a 20-something year old student whom is much bigger, stronger and younger?
+Remember that same grandmaster that we brought up earlier?
+How do you think that at his age he is still able to wipe the floor with a 20-something-year old student who is much bigger, stronger and younger?

 Maintaining a long spine, from your tailbone to the crown of your head, is a must when practicing proper biomechanics.
 When I am teaching spinal alignment, I explain how we need to have our “antennas” up when we are performing any type of movement.
 As with all of the tips that I am conveying in this article, when we get into a battle, proper spinal alignment becomes a must.

-As we walk around with our firearms at the ready, during a possible self defense conflict, we need to walk tall.
+As we walk around with our firearms at the ready, during a possible self-defense conflict, we need to walk tall.
 Not only will this give you better vision as we check and clear each room, but it will also increase your reaction time.
 If we round or arch or backs we are collapsing our lungs, making it more difficult to breathe.
 As I mentioned earlier, our nervous system will already be kicked into overdrive.
-It will be tough enough to breathe just by being involved in that scenario; We want to avoid any extra problems from our lungs being collapsed.
+It will be tough enough to breathe just by being involved in that scenario; we want to avoid any extra problems from our lung capacity being compromised.

 Placing your bodyweight in a midfoot position means that with each step that you take, your weight is between the balls of your feet and your heel; hence the midfoot drive.
 This offers many advantages regardless of the terrain that you are operating in.
 Let’s forget about a battlefield situation and just focus on what we may encounter in our homes while trying to address someone wanting to cause harm to our family.

 When you take a step and land on your midfoot, you will be able to control the placement of your step and body weight with greater awareness.
-If you land on your heels or toes and you encounter some of these obstacles, you can easily twist an ankle, alert your enemy of your position, slip or any other scenario that greatly decreses your chances of boding well in this encounter.
+If you land on your heels or toes and you encounter some of these obstacles, you can easily twist an ankle, alert the enemy of your position, slip, or any other scenario that greatly decreases your chances of boding well in this encounter.

 The same way that we develop our sensitivity with our hands and fingers is similar to the way that we need to address our feet and toes.
 We have to “feel” what our foot position is telling us via neuromuscular feedback.
 Once we are in tune with each step that we take, we will develop proprioception enabling us to almost, pre-react, giving us a leg up on our enemy.
 That one principle alone is what separates many of the elite from just another guy with a gun.